DRAGNLabs/MIRROR-Study-Framework/README.md

 npm -v
 ```

-If Node.js is not installed or your verison is <20, download and install the latest LST version from the [Node.js website](https://nodejs.org/en).
+If Node.js is not installed or your verison is <20, download and install the latest LTS version from the [Node.js website](https://nodejs.org/en).

 After installation rerun the commands above to confirm Node.js and npm are installed and up to date.